-The journal provides information, advice and activities that will help you with your recovery, both physically and emotionally.
-You can also record your goals, exercise and general activity as well as track your progress.
+This journal provides information and activities that will help you with your recovery, both physically and emotionally.
+You can record your goals, exercise and general activity as well as track your progress.
 Make sure you fill it in weekly and have it to hand when you speak to your Rehabilitation Specialist.
 It's a great way to see your progress, achievements and monitor your recovery.

-Each week you'll have access to online resources to enable you get the most from the programme.
-The rehab hub houses everything you need.
+Each week you'll have access to online resources to enable you get the most from the programme, through the rehab hub.
 From your weekly on-demand exercise classes to emotional wellbeing webinars, the hub provides the virtual elements to your programme.
 Spend some time familiarising yourself with the different sections.